Wahab Dosunmu

-Wahab Dosunmu (14 May 1939 – 9 June 2013) was a Nigerian politician, he was minister of works and housing in the Second Nigerian Republic.
-He was a member of the Nigerian senate from 1999 to 2003.
+Wahab Dosunmu (14 May 1939 – 9 June 2013) was a Nigerian politician who served as Minister of Works and Housing in the Second Nigerian Republic.
+He was a member of the Nigerian Senate from 1999 to 2003.
 Dosunmu contested the Lagos governorship primaries in 1999 but lost to Senator Bola Tinubu.
 He won the seat for the Lagos West Senatorial District on the platform of Alliance for Democracy (AD).
 Later, he defected with some other AD federal lawmakers to the Peoples Democratic Party (PDP).

 Dosunmu remained a vibrant member of the Senate where he was Chairman, Senate Committee on Science and Technology till 2003.
 He later defected to the People's Democratic Party from his prior party, the Alliance for Democracy.